 Remove from water, and pat dry with paper towel.

-When ready to cook, in a wok or cooking pan, heat up 1 tbsp vegetable oil.
+When ready to cook, in a wok or cooking pan, heat up 1 tablespoon vegetable oil.
 When oil is hot, add garlic and stir fry about a minute, and then add chicken.
 Stir fry together until the meat is slightly browned (about 2-3 mins).
 Remove from heat and set aside.

 Add a little more cooking oil if pan is dry, then add tomatoes.
 Stir fry for about 2 minutes or until tomatoes begin to soften.
 Then add eggplants and chili bean paste, oyster sauce, sugar and rice wine, and stir fry for about 5 minutes or until eggplants soften.